upworthy

 "They're more concerned about the optics…than about taking care of the child's needs."

 Recently, one former teacher bluntly stated that it was parents' “denial” that’s to blame.
-Odion, who now works as a flight attendant, made her case in response to another teacher asking parents “Why don’t y’all know that your kids aren’t performing on their grade level?” on TikTok.
+Odion, who now works as a flight attendant, made her case in response to another teacher's TikTok asking parents why they're unaware that their children are underperforming for their grade level.

-In the original video, the teacher (@qbthedon) laments that even though he teaches 7th grade, most of them still perform on a 4th grade level, and, despite his efforts, those kids still move onto the next grade.
-The worst part is that the parents don’t seem to be aware that their kids are struggling.
+In the original video, user @qbthedon laments that his 7th grade students still perform at a 4th grade level, and, despite his efforts, those kids still move onto the next grade even though they're not ready.
+The worst part is that the parents don’t seem to be aware that their kids are extremely behind.

 @qbthedon Lets chat!! #fyp #viral #teachertok ♬ original sound - QBSkiiii